The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 \section{Error sources}

-In this Section we review all possible sources of uncertainty that might affect the recovery of the biasing function and we estimate errors using mock catalogs.
-In this process we need to consider a reference biasing function to compare the results of the reconstruction with.
-This could be estimated directly from the distribution of the dark matter particles and mock galaxies within the simulation box. \cite{sp04} showed that when the sampling is dense, the biasing function (of both dark matter halos and simulated galaxies) reconstructed with both the Richardson-Lucy and the skewed lognormal fit methods matches the one measured in the computational box.
-We have checked that, when the sampling is as dense as in our {\it Parent} mock catalogs, the $\Gamma_E$-method performs just as well as the previous two.
-Hence, we use as a reference biasing function the one obtained from the {\it Parent} mocks
+In this Section we review all possible sources of uncertainty that might affect the recovery of the biasing function and assess their amplitude using mock catalogues.
+In this process we need to consider a reference biasing function to compare with the results of the reconstruction.
+This could be estimated directly from the distribution of the dark matter particles and mock galaxies within the simulation box. { However, we use the mean biasing function obtained from the {\it Parent} mocks as reference.
+We justify this choice as follows.
+First, \cite{sp04} showed that when the sampling is dense both the Richardson-Lucy and the skewed lognormal fit methods recover the mean biasing function with high accuracy.
+Second, in Section~\ref{sec:PDFestimator} we found that when the sampling is dense the $\Gamma_E$ method accurately recovers the mean biasing function in the {\it Parent} mocks.}